Yield mechanisms

 Design a system-call-initiated CPU migration for Chickadee.
 Specifically,

-describe the implementation of a sys_sched_setcpu(pid_t p, int cpu)
+describe the implementation of a sys_sched_setcpu(pid_t p, int cpu) system

 call, which should work as follows: